 Funders: Department for International Development (DFID) UK Darwin Initiative

-One output will be the development of a decision support tool.
-This tool will be intended for use by the designers of new interventions, to enable future initiatives to be better aligned with the drivers of food choice and meet peoples’ needs and priorities.
-In turn, initiatives will be more effective at increasing food security and conserving species threatened by unsustainable hunting.
+One specific output was a guidance document, for use by the designers of new interventions, so that initiatives are better aligned with the drivers of food choice and meet peoples’ needs and priorities, making them more effective at increasing food security, and conserving species threatened by unsustainable hunting.

 Under the project, Interdisciplinary Centre for Conservation Science (ICCS), University of Oxford, led the project field work, while IIED provide coordination and leading on the desk-based reviews and international outreach.

 Living Earth and Fondation Camerounaise de la Terre Vivante (FCTV Cameroon) led on the liaison with Dja Faunal Reserve projects, stakeholder engagement and national dissemination, to ensure findings are mainstreamed into government strategies.

 The drivers of wild meat consumption in Cameroon: insights for wild meat alternative project design, Stephanie Brittain, Cedric Thibaut Kamogne Tagne, Dilys Roe, Francesca Booker, Mama Mouamfon, Neil Maddison, Soreya Djibrila Ngomna Tsabong, Salihou Mfone Nteroupe, EJ Milner-Gulland (2022), Research article, Conservation Science & Practice